rong-hash/CS438/HW2.md

 2.  (a) key value = 19, assigned to peer 26

     (b) key value = 125, assigned to peer 12.
 3. 88 is assigned to peer 88.
 23 is assigned to peer 26.
-To get 23, it will initiate the query, search 104, 124, 12, 16, 26 and get returns value back.
-Totally 7 messages.
+To get 23, it will  search 104, 124, 12, 16, 26 and get returns value back.
+Totally 6 messages.
 4. 111 is assigned to 124.
 The searching steps are 26, 73, 104 then 124.
-Inclduing the initiating and returning message, there are 6 messages totally.
+Inclduing returning message, there are 5 messages totally.
-5.  (a) 9 times.
+5.  (a) 8 times.

-    (b) 6 times.
+    (b) 5 times.
 6.
 ![avatar](hw2-img.png)
 As it's shown by the figure, each key is assigned to the ones that's symmetric to it and that's how the maximum number of messages is minimized.
-At most 5 times of search is needed.
+At most 4 times of search is needed.
 The followings are the reasons.
 For each node, it can access to its successor and cord.
 The maximum number of search will cover all the nodes to reach the target key.
 Begin from one node and it can have direct access its successor, there are six nodes left that it cannot access, each node can have access to two other nodes.
 So searching the left six nodes require at most $6/2 = 3$ times, if everything is optimized.